omarmohammed19/Image-Processing-Api/README.md

 * Open the terminal
 * Run 'npm install'
 * Run 'npm run start'
-* Copy the URL to ypur browser
+* Copy the URL to your browser
 * Play with the Pixels

 # Available Endpoints